glouppe/info8006-introduction-to-ai/projects/project2/README.md

  2. **Implementation**

- 	 - 2.a. - **1 points** - Consider the original implementation of Minimax.
+ 	 - 2.a. - **1 point** - Consider the original implementation of Minimax.
 	 	 - Discuss its completeness with respect to the game of Pacman.
 		 - How to guarantee the completeness of Minimax by modifying some its components, while keeping the same set of optimal strategies ?